Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design

-Finally, we apply all of the designed observers to the manipulator system in simulation.
+Next, we augment the system \eqref{eq:simulation_ss} using \eqref{eq:augmented} with $r=4$.
+For the augmented system, the observer of the form \eqref{eq:observer} can be designed in three different ways as follows: \begin{enumerate} \item Only minimizing the $H_{\infty}$-norm of $T_{e_d \omega_a}(s)$ in \eqref{eq:tfs} of the error system \eqref{eq:error_system}, subject to ISS LMI in \eqref{eq:stability_lmi}. \item Minimizing the $H_{\infty}$-norm of $T_{e_d \omega_a}(s)$ in \eqref{eq:tfs} of the error system \eqref{eq:error_system}, subject to ISS LMI in \eqref{eq:stability_lmi} and an upper bound for the $H_2$-norm of transfer function $T_{e_d \nu_a}(s)$ in \eqref{eq:tfs} of the error system \eqref{eq:error_system} (Theorem \ref{theorem:optimal_estimator}). \item Minimizing the $H_2$-norm of transfer function $T_{e_d \nu_a}(s)$ in \eqref{eq:tfs} of the error system \eqref{eq:error_system}, subject to ISS LMI in \eqref{eq:stability_lmi} and an upper bound for the $H_{\infty}$-norm of $T_{e_d \omega_a}(s)$ in \eqref{eq:tfs} of the error system \eqref{eq:error_system} (i.e., opposite of the previous one). \end{enumerate} The designed observer is estimating the lumped disturbance and the nonlinear actuator fault estimates can be computed using \eqref{eq:algebraic_fault_estimate}.
 The initial conditions of the observers in the simulation are taken as a vector with all values equal to $0.01$.
-Figure \ref{fig:estimated_fault_1} and Figure \ref{fig:estimated_fault_2} depict the estimated nonlinear faults and their actual values, using all the observers described above but the second one (i.e., only minimizing the $H_2$-norm, which is given in Fig. \ref{fig:estimated_fault_1_h2} and Fig. \ref{fig:estimated_fault_2_h2}) for the faults affecting the third and the fourth entries of the manipulator dynamics, respectively.
+Figure \ref{fig:estimated_fault_1} and Figure \ref{fig:estimated_fault_2} depict the estimated nonlinear faults and their actual values, using all the observers described above for the faults affecting the third and the fourth entries of the manipulator dynamics, respectively.
 It can be seen that only for the $H_{\infty}$-norm is minimized, although the fault estimation performance is decent, the results are too noisy.
-On the other hand, when we only minimize for the $H_{2}$-norm, the fault estimation performance is too poor.
-Therefore, minimizing one of the $H_{\infty}$ or $H_{2}$ norms and constraining the other one, known as a mixed $H_2/H_{\infty}$ approach, gives the best solution.
+Therefore, we minimize the $H_{\infty}$ and constrain the $H_{2}$ norm or the other way around (known as a mixed $H_2/H_{\infty}$ approach).
 Herein, the fault estimation performance and the noise attenuation are always a trade-off, and the proposed synthesis approach allows us to make this trade-off in a constructive manner.